cockroachdb/docs/v20.2/install-client-drivers.md

 **Support level:** Full

 Download and set up the Java JDBC driver as described in the [official documentation](https://jdbc.postgresql.org/documentation/head/setup.html).
-We recommend using the latest PostgreSQL JDBC 42.2.x driver.
+We recommend using the PostgreSQL JDBC 42.2.9 driver.

 For a simple but complete "Hello World" example app, see [Build a Java App with CockroachDB and JDBC](build-a-java-app-with-cockroachdb.html).